jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 The number of ways for this to occur is equal to $$\binom{8}{4}$$, the number of ways to choose an unordered group of 4 from 8.

 Thus, this problem reduces to computing $$\binom{8}{4}=\frac{8!}{4!4!}=70$$.

+More details in my article about [Pascal's triangle](/blog/2022/pascals-triangle/).

 If this explanation doesn’t quite click, that's okay.
 Maybe your understanding of combinatorics is a bit shaky - combinatorics generally isn’t covered well in high school.
 What matters is that you see that this is not an unsolvable hard question.
 It’s just one that has a “trick.”
 This applies to all “hard” questions on the ACT.
 As an aside, this also applies in general to math in school, in my experience, having gone through high school and college (undergraduate) math.
 See the article [Why It's So Important To Learn A Problem-Solving Approach To Mathematics](https://artofproblemsolving.com/blog/articles/learn-problem-solving-approach-to-mathematics).